Realize offers a range of educational resources focused on HIV and rehabilitation and episodic disability and employment.

-Realize‘s educational resources are used by rehabilitation professionals such as physiotherapists, occupational therapists and speech language pathologists, students, family physicians, other clinicians including those specializing in HIV, AIDS service organizations (ASOs), and academic researchers.
+Our HIV and rehabilitation resources are widely used by rehabilitation professionals such as physiotherapists, occupational therapists and speech language pathologists, students, family physicians, other clinicians including those specializing in HIV, AIDS service organizations (ASOs), and academic researchers as well as people living with HIV looking for improved quality of life.

 In addition to research materials and information manuals, we provide online courses, in-person courses and workshops.